-All seeds will be posted at the end of March, so they should arrive by mid-April.
+All seeds will be posted at the start of August, so they should arrive by end of the month.

 Yes, the seeds are free because we want everyone to be able to take part in planting bee-friendly flowers.
 However, if you’re able to do so, it would be great if you could chip in to help pay for seeds for people who can’t afford to.
-Each packet of seeds costs us £3 to buy and post and you can make a secure donation here.
+Each packet of seeds costs us around £3.50 to buy and post, you can make a secure donation here.

-If your seeds haven’t arrived by Thursday 15th April please send an email to the 38 Degrees office team at email@example.com.
+If your seeds haven’t arrived by end of August please send an email to the 38 Degrees office team at email@example.com

-The seeds are supplied by Higgledy Garden and are a mix of completely organic bee-friendly flowers, suitable for planting all over the UK.
+The seeds are supplied by Higgledy Garden and are a mix of completely organic bee-friendly flowers that will grow successfully all over the UK.

 As they are individually mixed, there will be a combination of seeds including phacelia, borage, nigella, eschscholzia, larkspur, cornflower, chrysanthemum, calendula, cosmos and sunflower.
 This mix has oranges, blues and ivory colours.